Admission Requirements and Procedures

 ), transcripts (all undergraduate and graduate coursework), and official Graduate Record Examination scores.
 Additional application materials, such as letters of recommendation and personal statements, are optional but may also be submitted.
 Transcripts, Graduate Record Examination scores, and additional application material must be submitted to:

 Midwestern State University

 3410 Taft Blvd.

 Wichita Falls, TX 76308

-The Psychology Graduate Admissions Committee votes on each application with the majority opinion prevailing.
-In cases of a tie, the tie breaking vote is cast by the Dean of the Prothro-Yeager College of Humanities and Social Sciences.
-Applications for fall admission will be evaluated May 1st.
-Should positions remain open after the May 1st evaluation, a second group of applications will be evaluated July 1st.
-Applications for spring admission will be evaluated November 1st.
-Ordinarily, no applications will be processed unless they are complete.
+Applications for Fall admission will be evaluated March 1.
+Should positions remain open after the March 1 evaluation, applications will be evaluated as received.
+Applications for Spring admission will be evaluated November 1.
 Although applications received or completed after these deadlines will be considered, no guarantee can be made that processing will be finished in time for registration.
-Furthermore, early applicants will receive first consideration for admission as well as for financial aid.
+Early applicants will receive first consideration for admission as well as financial aid.

 1. Undergraduate degree from a regionally accredited college or university.
 This degree need not be in psychology, but non-majors can anticipate a substantial amount of leveling work.

-2. Undergraduate background.
-Applicants should have completed course work in the following areas of psychology with a grade of C or better: introductory psychology, statistics, experimental psychology, and two or more courses in the clinical area of psychology (e.g., clinical, abnormal, personality).
-(Note: It may be possible for some of these courses to be completed as leveling work at Midwestern, and in some cases, while the student is enrolled in graduate psychology courses.)
+Applicants should have completed course work in the following areas of psychology with a grade of C or better: introductory psychology, statistics, learning, research methods, and one or more courses in the clinical area of psychology (e.g., clinical, abnormal, personality).